MarcoKuehne/marcokuehne.github.io/README.md

 This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
 Please see the page "Get Started" at https://bookdown.org/home/about/ for how to compile this example.

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/MarcoKuehne/marcokuehne.github.io/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

+# Git Notes Book Routine

+Github Pages displays Book from doc folder.
+Compile "gitbook" in RStudio which updates material in doc folder.
+Only need to push new doc folder to github.